dirigible-io/dirigible-io.github.io/docs-blogs/docs/2022/08/10/gcp-gke-dns-istio-letsencrypt-postgresql-keycloak.md

 1. Valid Redirect url
 ![valid-recirect](/img/posts/20220810/valid-redirect.png)

-At the end when we try to access Dirigible on https://dirigible.demo.apps.dirigible.io and login with password which we using for our user.
-We can see that we have database connection to Cloud SQL PostgreSQL and we have certificate for your domain.
+At the end when we try to access Dirigible on `https://dirigible.demo.apps.dirigible.io` and login with password which we using for our user.
+We can see that we have database connection to Cloud SQL PostgreSQL and we have assigned certificate.

 ![dirigible-home](/img/posts/20220810/dirigible-home.png)